Report of the Supervisory Board

 Governance on the Supervisory Board

-Effective dialog with the Board of Management
+Effective dialogue with the Board of Management

 Meetings of the Supervisory Board